Shynixn/MCCoroutine/docs/wiki/docs/BRIDGE.md

-# Switch from non suspendable functions to suspenable functions
+# Bridging non-suspendable functions to suspendable functions

 This guide continues the guide 'Creating a new Plugin' and describes how to bridge non suspendable code with suspendable implementations.